 This artwork was acquired for the State Art Collection in partnership with Tahoma School District.

 ABOUT THE ARTIST

-Seattle-based artist Alfredo Arreguin creates elaborate and colorful paintings that feature plants and animals.
-They are often covered with extremely detailed layers of patterns that can be seen best up close – Arreguin describes these layers as “lace-like screens.”
-He notes, "The magic of the jungle has had a strong influence on my work."
+Seattle-based artist Alfredo Arreguín (1935-2023) created lush, elaborate, colorful paintings that feature plants and animals.
+They are often covered with extremely detailed layers of patterns that can be seen best up close – Arreguín described these layers as “lace-like screens.”
+He noted, "The magic of the jungle has had a strong influence on my work."